Top 50 advertising and marketing agencies

 * MCCA - the Marketing Communication Consultants Association has now changed its name to the Marketing Agencies Association (MAA).

-www.theenginegroup.com • www.wcrsandco.com • www.andrewsaldridge.com
+www.theenginegroup.com • www.wcrs.com

-The Engine group is a new kind of creative communications company that is actually a group of 10 distinct disciplined agencies all housed under one roof (in what must be a huge building in London), newly merged to form the ultimate integrated agency set up.
+The Engine group is a new kind of creative communications company that is actually a group of 10 distinct disciplined agencies all housed under one roof (in what must be a huge building in London), merged to form the ultimate integrated agency set up.
 The group was formed in the 21st century to be a 21st century agency (not one born in the 20th century that has had to evolve to keep up when their roots are stuck in the past).
 By combining the integrated skill-set of the different 'sub' agencies, Engine can provide countless ways to provide businesses with the answers they need for any audience, be it for the people they employ, the customers they serve or the stakeholders they answer to.

 I've pulled out some example agencies from the Engine Group to demonstrate the award winning capabilities that they offer.
-WRS&Co are a modern integrated creative agency with Marketing Week Effectiveness and Engage Awards and are also Marketing Week’s Agency of the Year.
+WRS&Co are a modern integrated creative agency with Marketing Week Effectiveness and Engage Awards and were also Marketing Week’s Agency of the Year.
 WRS&Co have won numerous IMAs, ANNAs, Creative Circle, Cannes Lions and even the smaller but no less prestigious Best Awards.
-Another agency – Andrews Aldridge has 15 DMAs, IPA Effectiveness Awards, are BIG Campaign Winners and are also multiple Marketing Agency of the Year winners as voted by the 'Sun' (WTF?).
+Another agency – Andrews Aldridge has 15+ DMAs, IPA Effectiveness Awards, are BIG Campaign Winners and are also multiple Marketing Agency of the Year winners as voted by the 'Sun' (WTF?).

 Looking good for the Engine then.
 I bet they must need a pretty big engine room to generate enough power for all these agencies in Great Portland Street.
 1 in 5 of the UK's top 100 marketing spenders are already working with the Engine Group and their lovely clients include: Coca-Cola, GSK, Aviva, Sky, Diago, Santander, Sony, BMW, Nike, Bupa, RBS and Unilever.